Welcome to today's edition of the Rush 24-7 podcast.

 Just so you know.

-You remember, ladies and gentlemen, last week, the week before, uh, me telling you how the drive-bys, politico, uh, ABC News, and all reported that Trump was peaking.
+You remember, ladies and gentlemen, last week, the week before, me telling you how the drive-bys, Politico, ABC News had all reported that Trump was peaking, that Trump had peaked.

-He had leveled off, he wasn't gaining any ground.
+He wasn't gaining any ground.

 This is when Ben Carson and Fiorina were edging closer to Trump.

-Trump wasn't losing any ground, but he had stopped gaining ground, and they were all applauding it's over, it's over.
+Trump wasn't losing any ground, but he had stopped gaining ground, and they were all applauding: It's over, it's over, Trump has peaked, and that's it.

 There's nowhere else for Trump to go.

-They thought their original theory on Trump was that his name recognition is already 100%, so everybody that knows anything about Trump already has an opinion on him.
+They thought their original theory on Trump was that his name recognition is already 100%.

 And if they hate him, they hate him.

-They can't change that.
+It can't change that.

 If they love him, they love him, and that isn't going to change.